Account Search Logout

 “How does one catch feelings for an enemy that wants him dead?”
 Segobax asks.

-“That’s enough.”
-Ciniod looks at each man.
-“The gods will want blood for Ostin,”
+“The gods will want blood for Ostin,” she says.

 “My son is his grandfather’s heir,” Ciniod argues.

 “Of course.”
 Ciniod passes beneath Aedan on her way out.
-“Come, boy, let’s get that owl outside,”
+“Come, boy, tell me about the owl.”

-Talk turns heated when Carbilius labels Taran weak, his words born from losing a brother and a portion of their tribe at the Avona.
-Taximagulus resents Lugotrix’s elevation over Ciniod, but Segobax reminds them that her thirst for vengeance created the Lion, and thus, her temperament remains dangerous.
+The conversation turns heated when Carbilius labels Taran weak, his words born from the loss of a brother and a portion of their tribe at Avona.
+Resentment blinds Taximagulus from accepting Lugotrix’s elevation over Ciniod, but Segobax reveals that her thirst for vengeance created the Lion.

-Of course, Aedan foresaw the Lion’s bloodthirsty quest, but he’s not volunteering that truth, not when his mother losing face provides such enjoyment.
-His silence, however, provokes Cingetorix, who asks how he would handle the Roman invaders.
+Aedan foresaw the handsome Roman’s bloodthirsty quest the moment Looir races into that burning hut.
+It’s not a truth he will volunteer, not when his mother losing face provides him enjoyment.
+His silence, however, provokes Cingetorix, who asks how The Owl would handle the Roman invaders.

-“You mind everything in that camp, don’t you?” asks Lugotrix.
+“You mind everything in that camp, don’t you?” asks Lugotrix, and Aedan ignores him.

-Aedan ignores him.
-“We must coat Eadaoin’s buckets in yew juice,”
+“We must coat Eadaoin’s buckets in yew juice,” he says.

 “And gutless,” Cassibelanus cries.